nccgroup/KilledProcessCanary/README.md

 -------------
 Certain threat actors stop a number of services / kill a number of processes prior to encrypting with their ransomware.
 We deploy a number of canary processes which keep track of each other.
 If these services are stopped (via net stop or similar) and not during a host shutdown we fire a Canary DNS token and hibernate the host.
 By doing this we will:
 * Minimize the impact / likelihood of successful encryption
-* Give the best chance of key recovry from RAM
+* Give the best chance of key recovery from RAM

 Compatibility
 -------------